ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 4. Select Apply Filter

-Evaluate Results (optional)
+Quick Results Evaluation (optional)
 --------------------------------
 1. Once the filter has been applied, the gray Filter and Results dialogue box on the right of the screen will update to show the new filter and results subsets.

-2. Click on the Matched, Related, or Contextual texts to go to the appropriate result section at the bottom of the screen (and go to the Interpreting Results section in this document) or continue on to another section to add another filter.
+2. Click on the Matched, Related, or Contextual texts to go to the appropriate result section at the bottom of the screen (and go to `Interpreting Results <dataarc-tool-help.html#Interpreting Results: Why do I have three sets of results?>`__) or continue on to another section to add another filter.

-.. note::  Note: The data displayed in the other visualization graphs (map and concepts) will be updated based on the temporal filter and the new results subset.
+3. It is important to note that the data displayed in the other visualization graphs be updated based on newly applied filter and results subset.

 Spatial Filter: How do I create a spatial filter?
 ===================================================================